Betting on Week 9 college football? Here are the best betting apps, sportsbook promos

 Here's how to bet on the Week 9 college football schedule, including Ole Miss vs. Oklahoma on Saturday, October 25

 Despite holding a two-possession lead entering the fourth quarter, Ole Miss suffered a 43-35 loss at the hands of Georgia last week and the SEC offers no respite in Week 9 with the Rebels traveling to take on the Oklahoma Sooners.
-Ole Miss was No. 8 in the latest AP Top 25 while Oklahoma checked in at No. 13 and a win for either side could more clearly establish themselves as College Football Playoff contenders.
-The latest Week 9 college football odds list the Sooners as 4.5-point home favorites while the over/under is 54.5.
+Ole Miss was No. 8 in the latest AP Top 25, while Oklahoma checked in at No. 13, and a win for either side could more clearly establish itself as a College Football Playoff contender.
+The latest Week 9 college football odds list the Sooners as 4.5-point home favorites, while the over/under is 53.5.
 There are also dozens of other college football betting options on Saturday.

 Sportsbook offers